Lecturers

 Dr. Massimo Moraglio

-Dr. Massimo Moraglio is academic coordinator of the MBA Sustainable Mobility Management at the Technical University of Berlin.
-His research focuses on technology and its far-reaching impact on economic, social and cultural areas and explores its long-term trends.
-He is concerned with the central themes of sustainability, justice and environmental studies, focusing on transitions, futures and cultural shifts.
+Dr. Massimo Moraglio is an Academic Coordinator of the MBA Sustainable Mobility Management at the Technische Universität Berlin.
+His research focuses on technology and its wide effects on economic, social, and cultural fields, exploring its long-term trends.
+He gives attention to the crucial topics of sustainability, justice, and environmental studies, focusing on transitions, futures, and cultural shifts.

 Through his work in academia and consultancy, he built a wide network with industry managers, public agency officers, and NGO advocates.
 He has acquired and managed many research grants from national and international (both private and public) funding schemes, opening meaningful international dialogue on issues of long-term assessment of technology and its transition toward a smart and sustainable future.